Cover

 4. The server responds without CORS headers

-5. The browser blocks JavaScript from accessing the response
+5. The browser blocks JavaScript from reading the response

 6. A CORS error appears in the console

-The crucial detail: the request often completes successfully on the server.
-CORS doesn’t prevent the request, it prevents your JavaScript from reading the response.
-This distinction matters when debugging issues like duplicate database entries despite console errors.
+Critical insight: The request often completes successfully on the server.
+CORS doesn’t prevent requests — it prevents your JavaScript from reading the response.
+This distinction matters when debugging issues like duplicate database records despite seeing a console error.

-Browsers categorize HTTP requests into two types for CORS purposes:
+The browser categorizes HTTP requests into two types for CORS purposes.

-• Content-Type must be application/x-www-form-urlencoded, multipart/form-data, or text/plain
+• Content-Type limited to application/x-www-form-urlencoded, multipart/form-data, or text/plain

 • Custom headers like Authorization or X-API-Key